Day 01 Foundations

 Help how?
 Write slides?
 Review content?
 Suggest structure?
 The AI has no idea what to do.

-You are a presentation coach who has helped Fortune 500 executives present to boards.
-I have a 10-slide deck about our Q4 product roadmap for an investor meeting.
+You are a presentation coach who has helped Fortune 500 executives present to boards. one have a 10-slide deck about our Q4 product roadmap for an investor meeting.
 Review the following slide titles and tell me: (1) which slides are missing, (2) which should be combined, (3) whether the narrative arc builds to a clear ask.
 Format: numbered list, one insight per slide.

 Specific expert role, clear context, defined task, structured format.
 Immediately actionable feedback.